tristan852/kite/README.md

 ### Native Binary Build Setup

 Native images of the CLI tool can be built with `./gradlew clean nativeCompile`.
+In IntelliJ IDEA, you can also run this Gradle task directly by creating a **run configuration**.

 Install the required system toolchain for your OS before building native images of the CLI tool.

 #### 🪟 Windows